EVMS faculty provide facts on Ebola

 For health-care providers, watch a grand rounds presentation on Ebola, given in mid October 2014 by Edward Oldfield, MD, Professor of Internal Medicine and Infectious Disease Specialist.
 Also, medical offices are welcome to make use of a video, prepared for the EVMS Medical Group, that offers comprehensive guidance on how to respond when any patient with a potentially infectious disease calls for medical advice or presents at a medical office.

-Health-care providers may want to keep up with the lastest guidance from the U.S. Centers for Disease Control and Prevention
+Health-care providers may want to keep up with the latest guidance from the U.S. Centers for Disease Control and Prevention

 and from the Virginia Department of Health.